 Water regularly for the first season to establish the root system.
 Make sure the soil is well drained, as sunset hyssop does not tolerate soil that is constantly wet.
 After it is established, it is very drought tolerant.

 During spring, you can divide established plants and replant.
-This is an easy way to expand your garden without having to pay anything.
+This is an easy way to expand your garden at no cost.

 Sow seeds directly in the garden during spring after the last frost or indoors about eight weeks before then.
 Thin to one plant every 18".
 You can also take cuttings to create new plants.

-You can use sunset hyssop leaves to make a herbal tea.
+You can use sunset hyssop leaves to make herbal tea.

 Cut sunset hyssop almost to the ground at the beginning of spring.
 This will promote stronger and more vigorous growth.
 Deadhead spent flowers in summer to extend the blooming season and make the plant look tidy.